An IVA is available for self employed people. Personal tax and business debt can be included. However you need to be mindful of some implications.

 Can you start an IVA if you are Self Employed?

-If you are self employed there is nothing to stop you considering an IVA to resolve your debt problems.
+If you are self employed you can start an IVA.
 In fact the solution was introduced in 1986 specifically to help business people.

 You can continue running your business while you are in the Arrangement.
 It is a private agreement so your customers will not find out unless you tell them.